nice-php/docs/templating/php.md

 > **Tip:** The default views directory is `%app.root_dir%/views`.
 You can change this by passing in the `template_dir` option to the TemplatingExtension constructor.

-Once the TemplatingExtension is registered with your Nice application, the following services will be available:
+Once the TemplatingExtension is registered with your Nice application, the following service will be available:

-* `templating` your main access point to any templating engine you use with Nice.
+* `templating` is your main access point to any templating engine you use with Nice.
 Use this service to render templates, regardless of the engine responsible.
-See [twig.md](Twig) or [plates.md](Plates PHP) integration for more details.
+See [Twig](twig.md) or [Plates PHP](plates.md) integration for more details.

 The parameter `php.template_dir` is also made available.
 Its value will be whatever was passed into the `template_dir` option in the constructor of your `TemplatingExtension` instance.